SkylineCommunications/dataminer-docs/connector-help/connector_help/Aurora_Network_CX3001.md

 ### Digital Transceivers

 This page contains the **Rev A** table and **Rev B** table.
-These tables display the transceivers for which the driver should create Rev A and Rev B Dynamic Virtual Elements, respectively.
+These tables display the transceivers for which the connector should create Rev A and Rev B Dynamic Virtual Elements, respectively.

 This page also has two subpages, which you can access through page buttons: